DDoS attacks are a primary concern in Internet security today. Explore details about how DDoS attacks function, and how they can be stopped.

 A multi-vector DDoS attack uses multiple attack pathways in order to overwhelm a target in different ways, potentially distracting mitigation efforts on any one trajectory.

 An attack that targets multiple layers of the protocol stack at the same time, such as a DNS amplification (targeting layers 3/4) coupled with an HTTP flood (targeting layer 7) is an example of multi-vector DDoS.

 Mitigating a multi-vector DDoS attack requires a variety of strategies in order to counter different trajectories.

-Generally speaking, the more complex the attack, the more likely the traffic will be difficult to separate from normal traffic - the goal of the attacker is to blend in as much as possible, making mitigation as inefficient as possible.
+Generally speaking, the more complex the attack, the more likely it is that the attack traffic will be difficult to separate from normal traffic - the goal of the attacker is to blend in as much as possible, making mitigation efforts as inefficient as possible.

 Mitigation attempts that involve dropping or limiting traffic indiscriminately may throw good traffic out with the bad, and the attack may also modify and adapt to circumvent countermeasures.
 In order to overcome a complex attempt at disruption, a layered solution will give the greatest benefit.

 One solution available to virtually all network admins is to create a blackhole route and funnel traffic into that route.
 In its simplest form, when blackhole filtering is implemented without specific restriction criteria, both legitimate and malicious network traffic is routed to a null route, or blackhole, and dropped from the network.

 If an Internet property is experiencing a DDoS attack, the property’s Internet service provider (ISP) may send all the site’s traffic into a blackhole as a defense.
 This is not an ideal solution, as it effectively gives the attacker their desired goal: it makes the network inaccessible.

 Limiting the number of requests a server will accept over a certain time window is also a way of mitigating denial-of-service attacks.